-Mr. Rifkin recently published his nineteenth book, The Third Industrial Revolution: How Lateral Power is Transforming Energy, The Economy, and The World.
+In 2011, Mr. Rifkin published the New York Times best seller, The Third Industrial Revolution: How Lateral Power is Transforming Energy, the Economy, and the World.

 Jeremy Rifkin is the bestselling author of twenty books on the impact of scientific and technological changes on the economy, the workforce, society, and the environment.
 His books have been translated into more than thirty five languages and are used in hundreds of universities, corporations and government agencies around the world.